It took 64 days for COVID-19 cases in India to touch 1 lakh mark from 100

 "Thus, around 38.73 per cent patients have recovered so far," a senior health ministry official said.
 The total confirmed cases include foreigners.

 It took 64 days for India to reach 1 lakh cases from 100.
 In the case of the US, it was 25, while in Italy it was 36.
-In the United Kingdom and France it took 42 and 39 days respectively for the cases to reach from a 100 to 1 lakh.
-In the case of Germany and Spain it was 35 and 30 days respectively.
+In the United Kingdom and France, it took 42 and 39 days respectively for the cases to reach from a 100 to 1 lakh.
+In the case of Germany and Spain, it was 35 and 30 days respectively.

 Of the 134 deaths reported since Monday morning, 51 were in Maharashtra, 35 in Gujarat, 14 in Uttar Pradesh, eight in Delhi, seven in Rajasthan, six in West Bengal, four in Madhya Pradesh, three in Tamil Nadu, two each in Punjab and Jammu and Kashmir, and one each in Bihar and Telangana.